-Rule 6 Disclosure of interests as a committee member
+Disclosure of interests as a committee member

-Every Member of the Bundestag who, in connection with his occupation or for a fee, is concerned with a subject to be debated in a committee of the Bundestag shall, prior to the deliberations, disclose as a member of that committee any link between these interests and the subject to be debated where this is not evident from the information published pursuant to Rule 3.
+Every Member of the Bundestag in receipt of remuneration for his activities in connection with a subject to be debated in a committee of the Bundestag shall, prior to the deliberations, disclose as a member of that committee any link between these interests and the subject to be debated where this is not evident from the information published pursuant to Rule 3.

-Rule 7 Request for further information
+Request for further information

-In case of doubt the Member of the Bundestag shall be obliged to ascertain, by requesting further information from the President, what his duties resulting from this part of the Rules of Procedure are.
+In cases of doubt the Member of the Bundestag shall be obliged to ascertain, by requesting further information from the President, what his duties resulting from this Code of Conduct are.